survivejs/site/posts/86-rambda-interview.md

 ## Who should I interview next?

-[Dave Brotherstone](https://github.com/bruderstein), the author of **Unexpected-react** library and founder of ReactJS meetup in Hamburg.
+[Dave Brotherstone](https://github.com/bruderstein), the author of [unexpected-react](https://www.npmjs.com/package/unexpected-react) and founder of ReactJS meetup in Hamburg.
 He is one of the reasons why I made the switch from Angular 1.X to React.

 ## Any last remarks?